Entertainment Law Review

 Our Membership Policy

-The 2004-2005 editorial board seeks qualified, dedicated, and hard-working staff writers to contribute to ELR's continued success.
+The ELR editorial board seeks qualified, dedicated, and hard-working staff writers to contribute to the journal’s continued success.
 Each year, ELR selects 30-35 staff writers (subject to change) to join in the publication of three issues.
 Each staff writer, with the guidance of an editor, must write a case note or comment on a relevant issue in the entertainment field.
-The process of writing the article includes topic research, consultation with law professors and other subject matter experts, producing at least three drafts within established deadlines, and demonstrating an understanding of the Harvard Bluebook and Chicago Manual of Style.
+The process of writing the article includes topic research, consultation with law professors and other subject matter experts, producing at least three drafts within established deadlines, and demonstrating a comprehensive understanding of the Harvard Bluebook.

 Additionally, each staff writer must contribute a minimum of three hours per week to office work.
 Assignments include researching and editing both outside articles and student-written notes or comments to prepare them for publication.
-Staff writers are also required to complete weekly cite-checking assignments to verify the substantive and technical accuracy of the article.
-These assignments will begin in late summer and continue throughout the school year under strict deadlines.
+Staff writers are also required to complete cite-checking assignments to verify the substantive and technical accuracy of the article.
+These assignments begin fall semester and continue throughout the school year under strict deadlines.
 Staff writers participate in at least three production days during the school year.
-Production days, which are generally held on Saturdays, are devoted to final proofreading of articles for grammatical and footnote corrections prior to publication.
+Production days, which are generally held on weekends, are devoted to proofreading articles for grammatical and footnote corrections prior to publication.

 ELR membership is a commitment that lasts throughout the academic year.
 Staff writers who wish to remain on ELR after their first year must apply for an editorial position for the following year.
 Each spring, members of the current editorial board will select new editors on the basis of the applicant’s individual qualifications, performance as a staff writer (including adherence to deadlines), and demonstrated interest in the field of entertainment law.